We have created a detailed guide to help you understand how to create perfect, print-ready artwork with ease.

-All scans and images included in your artwork file should be supplied at least 300dpi in the correct colour mode at the placed size.
+All scans and images included within your artwork should be supplied at 300dpi or as close as you can get to it, in the correct colour mode at the right size.

 Images and logos saved from websites are mostly between 72-96dpi and are therefore unsuitable for printing.
 If you upscale or add resolutions to images in your image editing software, this will not increase the quality of the image and may result in blurry or bit-mapped images.
 For example, a 300dpi image scaled to 400% when placed is only 75dpi!

-- All PDFs should be set to high resolution to be press ready
+- All PDFs should be set to high resolution (300dpi) to be print-ready.

 - All fonts must be embedded within Adobe Acrobat: the ‘File > Properties > Fonts’ tab shows a full list of fonts used in the document.
-Every font should show as embedded or an embedded subset
+Every font should show as embedded.

 - Any process colours are converted to CMYK prior to creating a PDF.
 Converting spot colours to CMYK after creating a PDF may produce unexpected results (especially when transparent effects are involved).